ckan/ckan-docker/README.md

 COPY certificate/my_key.pem /usr/share/nginx/certificates/privkey.pem
 ```

+> Note: In case you remove the CKAN containers, retain the volume `ssl_cert`,
+> which contains the SSL certificate.
+This will avoid requesting a new one for the same domain,
+> in case you redeploy CKAN (prevents exceeding Let's Encrypt rate limit).

 ## 11. envvars

 The ckanext-envvars extension is used in the CKAN Docker base repo to build the base images.